jstrzempko/IDCE30274_Lab-1_Geoprocessing-ArcGIS/README.md

 # Lab 1: Goeprocessing in ArcGIS
 Due: 23rd October 2020

-This repo was created to submit files for Lab 1 for IDCE 30274 Computer Programming for GIS taught by Professor Shadrock Roberts.
+This repo was created to submit files for Lab 1 for IDCE 30274 Computer Programming for GIS taught by Professor Shadrock Roberts at Clark University.
 It contains:
 *	`flooding.py` from part 2
 *	`my_clip.py` from part 3
 *	an image of the `lakes_myClip.shp` layer from part 3